AndreSepulveda/users-api/README.md

 This is a simple implementation to manage users for a web application using FastAPI.

-I've seem PyCharm's FastAPI tutorial and I'm trying to implement something similar by heart, so many things you see here are actually going to be pretty much the same.
+I've seen PyCharm's FastAPI tutorial and I'm trying to implement something similar by heart, so many things you'll see here are actually going to be pretty much the same.

 ### Software Installation